One thing is for certain, 2020 has been a year like no other.

-Covid-19 has challenged every company and the HR function along with it.
+Covid-19 has challenged every company and the entire HR function along with it.
 Throughout the pandemic, HR has proved itself the backbone of the business, showing strength as a strategic partner and an agile supporter.

 Questions fly: How soon can we hire these employees?
 How many do we need?
 What will it cost?
 You are tasked with finding answers and making an action plan—and fast.
 Are you prepared?

 Not Business As Usual

-The results are in, and this is what the future looks like for HR:
+The results are in, and this is what the future looks like for HR…

-Some 97% of respondents said that HR has acted to benefit the business during the crisis by, for example, supporting remote working (66%), giving extra support to working parents (37%), and increasing internal communication (53%).
+Some 97% of respondents said that HR has acted to benefit the business during the crisis.
+For example, by supporting remote working (66%), giving extra support to working parents (37%), and increasing internal communication (53%).

 - Mental health/wellbeing initiatives (45%)